 Nikon's most impressive macro lens

 Nikon currently markets several of what it calls ‘Micro’ lenses, including two DX models that are specifically designed for use on APS-C format cameras.
 This was the world’s first macro lens to include an optical stabiliser, although it’s not a hybrid system.
 The upmarket build includes a weather-sealed mount, an ED (Extra-low Dispersion) optical element, Nano Crystal coating to reduce ghosting and flare, and fast ring-type ultrasonic autofocus.
 Autofocus and VR (Vibration Reduction) work well for general shooting but are of no real benefit for extreme close-ups.
 Manual focusing is more precise than in other recent Nikon ‘G-type’ macro lenses and the image quality is very good overall.
 However, it’s relatively poor value compared with the latest Tamron 90mm and Sigma 105mm lenses.

 4. Samyang 100mm f/2.8 ED UMC Macro

 This manual-focus Samyang macro lens is available in several different mount options.
 In all but the Nikon-fit edition, aperture is also set manually.
-However, the Nikon version at least includes the electronics and mechanics necessary for adjusting the aperture from the host camera.
+However, the Nikon version includes the electronics and mechanics required for adjusting the aperture from the host camera.
 The lens is well engineered and handles beautifully.
 The focus ring has a long travel and is silky smooth in operation, enabling excellent precision for very fine adjustments.
 High-quality optical elements include both ED (Extra-low Dispersion) and HR (High Refractive) glass.
 Sharpness and contrast are good even at the widest available aperture of f/2.8, and remain very consistent throughout most of the aperture range.

 6. Nikon AF-S DX 40mm f/2.8G Micro